epwalsh/obsidian.nvim/README.md

 - `:ObsidianTomorrow` to open/create the daily note for the next working day.

-- `:ObsidianTemplate [NAME]` to insert a template from the templates folder, selecting from a list using [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), [fzf.vim](https://github.com/junegunn/fzf.vim), [fzf-lua](https://github.com/ibhagwan/fzf-lua), or [Mini.Pick](https://github.com/echasnovski/mini.pick) from the mini.nvim library.
+- `:ObsidianTemplate [NAME]` to insert a template from the templates folder, selecting from a list using your preferred picker.
 See ["using templates"](#using-templates) for more information.

-- `:ObsidianSearch [QUERY]` to search for (or create) notes in your vault using [ripgrep](https://github.com/BurntSushi/ripgrep) with [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim), [fzf.vim](https://github.com/junegunn/fzf.vim), [fzf-lua](https://github.com/ibhagwan/fzf-lua), or [Mini.Pick](https://github.com/echasnovski/mini.pick).
+- `:ObsidianSearch [QUERY]` to search for (or create) notes in your vault using `ripgrep` with your preferred picker.
-  This command has one optional argument: a search query to start with.
-  Note: only telescope supports creating new notes.

 - `:ObsidianLink [QUERY]` to link an inline visual selection of text to a note.
   This command has one optional argument: a query that will be used to resolve the note by ID, path, or alias.
 If not given, the selected text will be used as the query.